-The "List of Tombs Along the Appian Way" refers to the large number of burials, mausoleums and tombs that line the ancient Roman road, the Via Appia.
+The "List of Tombs Along the Appian Way" refers to the large number of burials, mausoleums and tombs that line the ancient Roman road, the Via Appia, in Rome.
 These tombs, dating from different periods of Roman history, serve as important archaeological and historical markers, providing insights into the funerary practices, architectural styles, and social hierarchies of ancient Rome.

 The Appian Way, one of the oldest and most significant roads of ancient Rome, is lined with a remarkable array of tombs and mausoleums that offer a glimpse into the funerary practices and architectural grandeur of the Roman Empire.
 This historic route, stretching from Rome to Brindisi, was not only a vital conduit for military and commercial activities but also served as a prestigious burial ground for the elite.